weiks/poq-docs/docs/specs.md

-# poq.gg / `esports` app - Expected behaviour and specifications
+# poq.gg / `esports` app - Expected behavior and specifications

 **TODO**: This is a WIP document, embodying the hope that we can have a reference to look at when wondering how some feature should work, as opposed to